ilmari99/MoskaResearch/README.md

 - Add MoskaGameResult class
 - Create a Play -folder containing files related to playing
 - Add coefficient class that can be used as a component of a MoskaPlayer
-- Improve play to self, play to target, deck lift fall method, choose move, maybe weight the possibilities
+- Improve play to self, play to target, deck lift fall method, choose move (Calculate a score for each play and choose the play with the highest score)
 - Use scipy optimizing to find the coefficients, that minimize chance to lose, OR maximize average ranking.
 - Maybe add a wrapper to play_move, that would log when the played hand becomes worse after playing a move